realpython/rptree/README.md

 - `-h`, `--help` show a usage message
 - `-d`, `--dir-only` generates a directory-only tree
 - `-o`, `--output-file` generates a tree and save it to a file in markdown format

+## Release History

+- 0.1.0
+  - A work in progress

 ## About the Author